jordanribera/vga-passthrough/README.md

 ```

 There are a few things to take note of in this output.
 The first is the fact
-that there are two devices present on each slot.
+that there are multiple devices present on each slot.
 Any GPU with HDMI or
 DisplayPort outputs will also have an audio device since those connections
 carry audio in addition to video.
+Additionally RTX cards have a USB controller
-The second thing is the device IDs, which
+for the USB type C port (intended for VR).
+The second thing is the device IDs,
-appear in brackets at the end of each line.
-Take note of the IDs for the video
+which appear in brackets at the end of each line.
+Take note of the IDs for the
-and audio devices from your guest GPU and stash them into environment
+devices from your guest GPU and stash them into environment
 variables:
 ```
 VGAPT_VGA_ID='10de:1401'